Georgian Land Forces: 21st century

 At the start of the 21st century the Georgian army was neglected in terms of equipment and training.
 The Georgian government subsequently asked for outside help in training its army.
 The United States agreed to help turn the Georgian army into an effective fighting force.
 Georgia Train and Equip Program (GTEP) was an American-sponsored 18-month, $64-million program aimed at increasing the capabilities of the Georgian armed forces by training and equipping four 600-man battalions with light weapons, vehicles and communications.
 The program enabled the US to expedite funding for the Georgian military for Operation Enduring Freedom.
+Under GTEP, three Light Infantry Battalions of the 11th Brigade (renamed into the 1st Infantry Brigade and stationed in Gori), the new 21st Battalion of the 2nd Infantry Brigade (former 21st Motorised Brigade) and a new Combined Mechanized Company (later upgraded into the tank battalion) received training and equipment – 2,702 servicemen in total.

 In early April 2004 the Georgian Defense Minister relieved General Dumbadze, commander of the 25th Motorised Brigade, of his command.
 Dumbadze was accused of disobeying Tbilisi's orders, and working on Aslan Abashidze's behalf to block the highway connecting Ajara to the rest of Georgia.
 When a new commander was appointed, Dumbadze mutinied, taking some 300 Ajaran soldiers and a few pieces of heavy weaponry with him.

-In August 2008, following a series of fierce clashes in South Ossetia, Georgia attempted to take the separatist territory by force.
-In the resulting military conflict with Russia, Georgia was driven out of South Ossetia and Abkhazia, and lost parts of its military capabilities.
+In August 2008, following a series of fierce clashes in South Ossetia, the conflict escalated into the full-blown war involving Russian Federation, with Georgia being driven out of all South Ossetia and Abkhazia, losing parts of its military capabilities.
 According to Defence Minister Davit Kezerashvili, Georgia lost $400 million of material worth.
 Russian forces confiscated a total of 1,728 firearms.
 Out of its original 200 T-72 tanks, more than 65 were lost, including 24 that were captured intact.
 A total of 50 pieces of military equipment were captured, and some others destroyed.
 Parts of Georgia's relatively modern artillery and anti-aircraft units were captured and later destroyed.
 Despite these mostly non combat losses, President Mikheil Saakashvili claimed that Georgia had lost less than 5% of its military hardware capabilities, disagreeing on Georgian military figures.
 Georgia lost 171 soldiers during the conflict.